nerves-project/erlinit/README.md

     Specify multiple times for more than one path to mount.

 -n, --hostname-pattern <pattern>
     Specify a hostname for the system.
-The pattern is a printf(3) pattern.
-It is passed a unique ID for the board.
+The pattern supports a "%[-][.len]s" where len is the length of the unique ID to use and the "-" controls whether the ID is trimmed from the right or left.
 E.g., "nerves-%.4s"

 --pre-run-exec <program and arguments>
     Run the specified command before Erlang starts